Applying to PEER Group

 - Make eye contact when you speak.

 - Ask questions!
-Even if you think you know it all, you should ask some questions to get to know more about your interviewers, the job you will be doing and what it’s like to work at PEER Group.
+Even if you think you know it all, you should ask some questions to get to know more about your interviewers, the job itself, and what it’s like to work at PEER Group.

-If you are the chosen one, we will contact you to get a verbal agreement to the position, salary level and start date and then we’ll meet to go over the written offer.
+If you are the chosen one for the position, we will contact you to get a verbal agreement, discuss your salary level and start date, and then we’ll meet to go over your written offer.

 Ask lots of questions so you understand what you are signing and your terms of employment.